developerfred/sifnode/test/integration/README.md

 Run `make` in test/integration/vagrant.
 That uses [vagrant](https://www.vagrantup.com/docs/installation) to set up a fresh Linux environment with all the tools necessary for building and running the tests.
 It will:

+1. Mount local files to the virtualbox instance
-1. Create a new Linux machine (using virtualbox).
+2. Create a new Linux machine (using virtualbox).
-2. Install the tools (using setup-linux-environment.sh)
+3. Install the tools (using setup-linux-environment.sh)
-3. Run the tests.
+4. Run the tests.
-4. Leave a virtual machine running with the full test environment available for use.
+5. Leave a virtual machine running with the full test environment available for use.

 Running `make` again will run the tests again in the existing environment.